JochenFromm/JavascriptAlgorithms/README.md

 # Linters & Tests

-Run " npx eslint" to execute the linter
+Run "npx eslint" to execute the linter

 Run "npm test" to start the tests